goyek/goyek/README.md

 Use [`func (f *Flow) VerboseParam() BoolParam`](https://pkg.go.dev/github.com/goyek/goyek#Flow.VerboseParam) if you need to check if verbose mode was set within a task's action.

+When creating the flow with `NewFlow`, the default value for the verbose param can be set in the `Options`-struct.

 ### Default task

 Default task can be assigned via the [`Flow.DefaultTask`](https://pkg.go.dev/github.com/goyek/goyek#Flow.DefaultTask) field.